samover/CV/README.md

 **Soft Skills**

 * *Public Speaking*: spoke for large audiences on a regular basis ranging from 5-100 people, very comfortable in front of a crowd
-* *Negotiation and Conflict Mediation*: helped solve community conflictsin Guyanese Amerindian village; also offered them discernment and decision making tools to engage the encroaching Western lifestyle without losing their identity.
+* *Negotiation and Conflict Mediation*: helped solve community conflicts in Guyanese Amerindian village; also offered them discernment and decision making tools to adapt to modernity without losing their identity.
 * *Event Planning and Coordination*: proposed, organised and funded a successful two week summer event in Ireland called Magis for 100 participants aged 18-30 from 18 different countries; also built the website for the event.
 * *Independent Problem Solver*: forced to find solutions from a position of complete helplessness, facing rejections, fear, hunger and insecurity on a 40-day walking pilgrimage in Spain without any money.